Italian Self-Study: Learn Italian on your own

 What’s the best way to learn Italian on your own?

-There are many good ways to learn Italian on your own.
+There are many good ways to learn a foreign language on your own.

 The best one is a combination of all of them.

 This means learning with the help of a language app as well as with a good movie, podcast, song, or book.

 You could also add to that a book for Italian learners, with good explanations, grammar tips, examples, and Italian vocabulary in context.